gcornetta/self-parking-car/README.md

 ## Parking car simulator
 The parking car simulator is an electron application derived from the [self-driving car simulator project](https://www.freecodecamp.org/news/self-driving-car-javascript/) described in **freeCodeCamp**.
 The code has been modified to work as a cross-platform electron app and to focus on **self parking** rather than self driving.
 You can find and download the code from my [car simulator GitHub repo](https://github.com/gcornetta/car-simulator).
 Read carefully the documentation and the prerequisites before downloading it or cloning my repo.

+The simulator leverages a simplified *genetic algorithm* to train the neural network and a simple *loss function* to determine the fitness of the model, namely, to establish how well the neural network can park.
+A population of car is created with random weights and biases.
+At each iteration only the best car (namely, the one with the lowest losses or the best fitness) is selected.
+The best car is used as the starting point for the next generation.
+The process is repeated until it converges to the best possible solution.

 ![alt self parking car](./screenshots/self-parking.gif "Self parking car simulation")

+Simulation is the first step necessary to design a self-parking car.
+The result is an (hopefully) neural network model that must be included in the embedded software running on the **Pi Robot Car**.
+The simulator generates a **brain.json** file that contains neuron weights and biases of the best neural network (i.e., the *brain*) of the self-parking car.
+These weight and biases must be loaded in the **Pi Robot Car** neural network.

 ## Getting familiar with the LIDAR
 A Lidar (Light Detection and Ranging) is a remote sensing technique that allows finding the distance of an object or a surface using a laser impulse and measuring the time for the reflected light to return to the receiver.